hargroa2/Octagon/README.md

 ## Installation

 In order to check out this website, you will have to clone this repo and then obtain an API key from Rapid API.
-Using that API key, go to rankings.html and schedule.html files and place it on line 1, replacing the "config.RAPID_API_KEY" variable with your key in a quotes like so:
+Using that API key, go to rankings.html and schedule.html files and place it on line 1, replacing the "config.RAPID_API_KEY" variable with your key in quotes like so:

 `const rapidKey = "12345key"`